 Stapelia grandiflora Masson

-Carrion Plant, Carrion Flower, Starfish Flower, Giant Zulu, Starfish Cactus, Giant Toad Plant
+Giant Toad Plant, Carrion Plant, Carrion Flower, Starfish Flower, Giant Zulu, Starfish Cactus

 Stapelia ambigua, Stapelia flavirostris

-Stapelia grandiflora is a tufted creeping or procumbent cactus-like plant that trail and hang down over the pot.
-It can form large clusters up to 20 inches (50 cm) in diameter (or more).
+Stapelia grandiflora is a tufted, creeping or procumbent, cactus-like plant that trail and hang down over the pot.
+It can form large clusters up to 20 inches (50 cm) in diameter.
 The stem is up to 4 inches (10 cm) tall, pale green or reddish and slightly furrowed with upright hooks along the ridges.
-The flowers are large and showy star-fish shaped, intermittently produced throughout the late summer and autumn, and up to 6 inches (15 cm) across.
+The flowers are large and showy, starfish-shaped and up to 6 inches (15 cm) across.
+They are intermittently produced throughout the late summer and fall.
 The fruits are typical twin seed horns (follicles), which are decorative in themselves and often don't appear until a year later.

 How to Grow and Care